-Here's a list of responses to questions I get on the regular.
-If you don't see the answer to your question here - give me a shout and I'll do my best to answer thoroughly.
+If you don't see the answer to your question here - give us a shout and we'll do our best to answer thoroughly.

 What do you even do?